selflove7/docker-wordpress/README.md

                 6. Proceed with the remaining RDS configuration options as per your project requirements.

-                7. Review the settings and click on <b> "Create database" </b> to initiate the RDS deployment process.
+                7. Review the settings and click on  "Create database" to initiate the RDS deployment process.

 ![Screenshot_611](https://github.com/selflove7/docker-wordpress/assets/115529646/341926b1-964f-4d27-9c74-0e923b71bdf5)